dagbjorn/microcoffeeoncloud/README.md

 To specify a different VM host IP, run:

-    mvn clean install -Dcn=10.0.0.100
+    mvn clean install -DvmHostIp=10.0.0.100

-:bulb: The keystore properties are specified in `${application}-${profile}.properties` of each microservice using the `microcoffeeoncloud-certificates` artifact.
+:bulb: The keystore properties are specified in `${application}-${profile}.properties` of each microservice that is using the `microcoffeeoncloud-certificates` artifact.

 ### Build the microservices
 Use Maven to build each microservice in turn by running: